 2) Relationship building:

-Linked to the point above, the top billers prioritise their client and working relationships, and spend time nurturing them.
+Linked to the point above, the top billers prioritize their client and working relationships and spend time nurturing them.
 By knowing their stakeholders, great recruiters can ensure they deliver what’s required of them, and they build up loyalty and a great reputation in the process.